-These are areas intended for detached single-family residential uses and prime agriculture areas that maintain a rural character.
+These are prime agriculture areas intended for agricultural use.
+Residential uses should be accessory to agricultural uses and should maintain a rural character.
 Residential lots should be large (no less than 1 acre), or else homes should be clustered on smaller lots to preserve large tracts of natural areas and open space.
 Setbacks, residential landscaping, and site design should be employed to maintain a rural character, with plentiful open space and wooded areas.
 The land in Berrien County is approximately 95% agricultural, dedicated to farming, including fields, lots, pastures, livestock production, and specialty farms.

-Agricultural farm operations and related activities, forestry, natural resources conservation, groundwater recharge areas, low-density residential development accessory to agricultural or farm operations of varying sizes.
+Agricultural farm operations and related activities, natural resource conservation, groundwater recharge areas, and low-density residential development accessory to agricultural or farm operations of varying sizes.